Putting the right foot forward after tissue transplant

 “I had an MRI, which revealed not one but two Morton’s neuromas in my right foot.
 The larger one was between the second and third toes and a smaller one between my third and fourth toes,” said Gretchen.

 Upon review of the MRI, Dr. Ng recommended surgical removal of the neuromas, one procedure at a time, due to an underlying circulation condition that could have caused further complications for Gretchen.
-His plan was to remove the larger neuroma first and then wrap the end of the nerve with AlloWrap® DS, an allograft made from the lining of a human amniotic sac, which can be donated following cesarean-section births.
+His plan was to remove the larger neuroma first and then wrap the end of the nerve with AlloWrap® DS, an allograft made from human amniotic membrane from a donated placenta directly following the birth of your child.

 This was Dr. Ng’s first time using amniotic tissue for this particular procedure, but he was confident that by using it to wrap the end of the nerve where the neuroma had been he would be able to prevent scar tissue from forming, which can cause pain at the surgery site.